 (iii) the Manager Water Licensing.

-(2) Delete regulation 5(3) and insert:
+(2) For the purposes of section 103 of the Act, an authorised person is a person authorised by a prescribed person to give an infringement notice in respect of an alleged offence under by-law 4 of the Water Agencies (Water Use) By-laws 2007.

 (3) For the purposes of section 103 of the Act, a designated person —

 (a) in relation to water supplied by the Corporation, is the person holding or acting in the office of Manager, Receivables and Business Support for the Corporation; and